Around the World in 80 Days (1956 film): Accolades

 The film was nominated for eight Academy Awards, winning five (including Best Picture), beating out critically and publicly praised films: Friendly Persuasion, Giant, The King and I and The Ten Commandments.
 It is also one of the few Best Picture winners not to be nominated in any acting category.
+It was also the last film to win Best Picture without winning Best Director until In the Heat of the Night in 1967 and the last to do so without winning Best Director or any for acting until Chariots of Fire in 1981.

-Although not nominated for Best Original Song, the film's theme song "Around the World" (music by Victor Young; lyrics by Harold Adamson), became very popular.
+Although not nominated for Best Original Song, the film's theme song "Around the World" (music by Victor Young; later lyricised by Harold Adamson), became very popular.
 It was a hit for Bing Crosby in 1957, and was a staple of the easy-listening genre for many years: "Around the world, I searched for you / I traveled on when hope was gone to keep a rendezvous ...
 No more will I go all around the world / For I have found my world in you."

 The film was screened at the 1957 Cannes Film Festival, but was not entered into the main competition.